Johnviktur19/Johnviktur19.github.io/README.md

 # GAME
- A simple game built HTML5 and JavaScript
+ A simple game built with HTML5 and JavaScript.